KuShuSec/KuShu-Atama/README.md

 ## Contributions

-Suggestions, edits, or expansions are always welcome—feel free to fork, improve, or discuss via GitHub Issues.
+Suggestions, edits, or expansions are always welcome--feel free to fork, improve, or discuss via GitHub Issues.

+---

+## 💣 M365 Breakglass Immaturity Model (v1.0)

+This companion model captures common anti-patterns observed in real-world M365 tenants.
+Grouped into four categories:
+- 🔥 Fire Hazard
+- 🔑 Shared Secrets
+- 🕳️ Hidden Traps
+- 🙈 We Don't Talk About Breakglass
+- 📉 Governance

+It’s not a maturity ladder, but a cautionary map of what *not* to do -- based on direct experience and community input.

+📄 `artifacts/M365_Breakglass_Immaturity_Model_v1.0.pdf`
+🖼️ `artifacts/M365_Breakglass_Immaturity_Model_v1.0.png`
+🧠 `src/M365_Breakglass_Immaturity_Model_v1.0.mm`
+🧠 `src/M365_Breakglass_Immaturity_Model_v1.0.smmx`

+---

+## 🙏 Acknowledgements

+Huge thanks to the security community for contributions, feedback, and field horrors.
+Special thanks to: David Sass (@sassdawe) and Kay Daskalakis @kaydaskalakis) who helped refine the models through shared insights.

+---

+## ⚠️ Note on Use

+These models are **not endorsed by Microsoft**.
+They are practical tools designed to help security teams think critically and defensively about privileged identity design in M365.

+Feel free to fork, adapt, or reference them with credit to [KuShuSec](https://github.com/KuShuSec).